dmlc/dgl/examples/pytorch/gin/README.md

                 --graph_pooling_type sum --neighbor_pooling_type sum --filename PROTEINS.txt

 # 5 social network datasets setting graph_pooling_type=mean, for the REDDIT datasets, we set all node feature vectors to be the same
-# (thus, features here are uninformative); for the other social graphs, we use one-hot encodings of node degrees.
+# (thus, features here are uninformative); for the other social networks, we use one-hot encodings of node degrees.
 python main.py --dataset COLLAB --device 0  \
                 --graph_pooling_type mean --neighbor_pooling_type sum --degree_as_nlabel --filename COLLAB.txt